Software Gems' Sybase Gem Documents

 - where non-technical terms are used, technical terms are used instead

-However, they are not a substitute for, they do not replace, the Manuals, which remain as product
+However, they are not a substitute for, they do not replace, the product anuals, which remain the product

 Technically Correct & Relevant